-Living in PolandFotolia
+Living in Poland?

 Living in Poland has not always been a picnic.
 After all, the country looks back on a long line of invasions from neighboring countries.
-Today, however, life in Poland is very pleasant, with people who are nothing but gregarious and welcoming.
+Today, however, life in Poland is very pleasant, with people who are nothing but sociable and welcoming.

 The majority of all people living in Poland (about 60%) have settled in the country’s urban areas.
 There are quite a few bigger towns in Poland, with life in Poland focusing on five of them which qualify as major cities.
 Warsaw, the country’s capital, alone has about 1.7 million inhabitants.
-Most people living in Poland are of a Polish descent.
-In fact, there is only a small minority of Germans, Ukrainians, Slovaks, Lithuanians, and Belorussians.
+Most inhabitants are of a Polish descent.
+In fact, there is only a small minority of Germans, Ukrainians, Slovaks, Lithuanians, and Belarusians.

 In 1989, Poland saw a number of reforms with the purpose of reviving the healthcare system of the country.
 The life expectancy increased by four years, hospitals were restructured, and primary healthcare improved greatly in quality and availability.
 In the late 1990s, additional reforms were introduced to remove prevalent negative aspects of Poland’s healthcare system.
-Thus, the general health insurance act came into force in 1999, followed by the National Health Fund in 2003.The majority of people living in Poland receives basic healthcare under the National Health Fund.
-Expats living in Poland may also choose private healthcare, in order to avoid long waits.
+Thus, the general health insurance act came into force in 1999, followed by the National Health Fund in 2003.Today, the majority of people living in Poland receives basic healthcare under the National Health Fund.
+Expats may also choose private healthcare, in order to avoid long waits.

-Living in Poland: The National Health Fund
+The National Health Fund

-Life in Poland: Medical Facilities and Services
+Medical Facilities and Services

 Doctors and nurses living in Poland are generally well-trained, offering top-notch medical services.
 However, you should keep in mind that in remote areas, healthcare facilities may not always be widely available or well equipped.
 This is also where emergency services are often lacking.
 While younger doctors and nurses may speak English, especially in bigger cities like Warsaw, older staff may not do so.
-It is thus advisable to pick up some Polish before your move.
+It is thus advisable to learn some Polish before your move.
 If you suffer from any chronic diseases, try to look up the words to describe your disease and the medication you might need well in advance.

 You are usually expected to pay in cash for your medical treatment.
 You can later submit the receipts to your health insurance for reimbursement.
 Anyway, under the table payments to doctors are also often made in order to speed up the process and ensure quick treatment.
-This is often necessary because there is a lower number of doctors and nurses living in Poland than in many other countries, making for long waiting times.
+This is often necessary because there is a lower number of doctors and nurses in Poland than in many other countries, making for long waiting times.